KenKundert/nestedtext/doc/alternatives.rst

     data receptacle being aware the type of each value.
 Rather it is very constraining.

+|
+| Supporting native data types raises its own issues:

-.. collapse:: No format supports all possible data types.
+.. collapse:: No format can support all possible data types.

     *NestedText* gains simplicity by jettisoning native support for scalar data types other than strings.
 However it is important to recognize that the alternatives must do this as well.
-There are an unlimited number of data types that can be supported and they cannot support all of them.
+There are an unlimited number of data types that can be supported and they cannot support them all.
 Common data types that are generally not supported include dates, times, and quantities (numbers with units, such as $20.00 and 47 kΩ).
+With all languages there is a decision to be made: what types should be supported natively.
+Each additional type increases the complexity of the format.
+If only strings are supported, as with *NestedText*, things are pretty simple.
+Adding any other data type then requires supporting quoting and escaping, which is a substantial jump up in complexity.

-Rather, these values are treated as strings that are later converted to the right type by the end application.
+    Data types that are not natively supported are generally passed as strings that are later converted to the right type by the end application.
 This approach actually provides substantial benefits.
 The end application has context that a general purpose data reader cannot have.
-For example, the date 10/07/08 could represent either 10 August 2008 or October 7, 2008, or perhaps even July 8, 2010.
+For example, the date ``10/07/08`` could represent either 10 August 2008 or October 7, 2008, or perhaps even July 8, 2010.
 Only the user and the application would know which.

 .. collapse:: Native data types can be ambiguous.

-    The type of the value ``2`` is ambiguous; it may either be integer or real.
+    The type of the value ``2`` is ambiguous; it may be integer or real.
 This may cause problems when combined into an array, such as ``[1.85, 1.94, 2, 2.09]``.
 A casually written program may choke on a non-homogeneous array that consists of an integer among the floats.
-This is the reason that :ref:`JSON <vs_json>` does not distinguish between integers and reals.
+This is the reason that JSON does not distinguish between integers and reals.

-    :ref:`YAML <vs_yaml>` is notorious for ambiguities because it allows unquoted strings.  ``2`` is a valid integer, real, and string.
+    YAML is notorious for ambiguities because it allows unquoted strings.  ``2`` is a valid integer, real, and string.
 Similarly, ``no`` is a valid Boolean and string.

-.. collapse:: Native data types are constrained.
+In fact, every single value in YAML that is not quoted is also a valid string.
+Many people that use YAML simply quote every string, but that does not solve all the problems because things that are not intended to be strings can be converted to strings, such as ``09``.

     There is also the issue of the internal representation of the data.
 Is the integer represented using 32 bits, 64 bits, or can the integer by